 Many sellers can find inventory management overwhelming.
 But it doesn’t have to be that way forever.

 According to KPMG research, using an automation software program saves businesses 40% to 75%.
 Researchers also estimate that companies are missing out on 50% of automation opportunities.
 By finding these automation opportunities and implementing them into your processes, you can potentially reduce your team’s time in half.
-Therefore, investing in an automation software program benefits your business by reducing cost and your team size by automating the repetitive tasks they don’t particularly enjoy doing.
+Therefore, investing in an automation software program benefits your business.
+It may help reduce cost and your team size by automating the repetitive tasks they don’t particularly enjoy doing.

-Having a VA whom you can train to use an Amazon inventory management software like SoStocked, you will be able to have improved efficiency, reduced labor costs, increased flexibility around your schedule, and enhanced service quality.
+In sum, having a VA whom you can train to use Amazon inventory management software like SoStocked can lead to improved efficiency, reduced labor costs, increased flexibility around your schedule, and enhanced service quality.

 Top Tasks You Should Outsource to an Amazon VA